bmc/py-findwords/README.md

 those and exit.
 If you omit words from the command, it'll go into interactive mode, where you can enter as many words as you want.

+Interactive mode uses the `readline` library, which means it keeps a history of all previously entered strings and commands, up to a maximum of 10,000 entries.
+The history is stored in file `$HOME/.findwords-history`.

 ## Maintenance Warning

 I built this tool for my personal use.
 It replaces an older version I'd written